kungze/wovenet/examples/release-public-ip/README.md

 **Note:**

-We’re not using the AWS public IPv4 address in the above config.
-The IPv6 address is assigned directly to the network interface.
-Be sure to add a security group/firewall rule to allow UDP traffic on port 25890.
+* We don't use Public IPv4 address here.
+* You must add a firewall/security group rule on the public cloud platform to allow UDP port 25890.

 Start `wovenet` with: